tm-craggs/city-notes/Year 1/Algorithms/Moodle Notes/2 - Iterative Algorithms.md

 **Loop invariant** - A property that holds before and after each execution of the loop.
 Example: Each time the execution reaches the WHILE line.

 For example, take a simple algorithm to find the largest item in an array.
+It is useful to identify a key property of the loop.
+In this case, a property that holds for each row of the table at right, we add it to our description of the algorithm.

 ``` Pseudocode